Last Modified: 26 Jun 2014

 Day 11 Khorgo Volcano

-We continue for another one hour’s drive to the foot of Khorgo Volcano.
-We spend this day hiking to the top of Khorgo Volcano, for a view over its perfect crater.
-From here we will also enjoy a view over the vast lava fields that dominate the surrounding landscapes.
-From the top of the volcano we continue our hike through basalt fields studded with pine trees.
-En route we stop at the Yellow Dog Cave, an interesting volcanic phenomenon.
+This morning we have a fairly short drive to the foot of Khorgo Volcano.
+We spend today hiking to the top of the Volcano for a view over its perfect crater.
+From the top of the volcano we continue our hike though fields studded with pine trees, stopping off en route at the Yellow Dog Cave, an interesting volcanic phenomenon.

 Bush camp (no facilities) (1 nt)